Hendrix-CS/csci285/labs/election.md

 stdv = 1 / (2 * math.sqrt(sample_size))
 ```

 ## Step 4: Simulation

 We now have enough data to simulate the elections.
 For each seat, generate a percentage of voters choosing DEM.
 If this generated value is greater than 0.5, then award the seat to the Democrats.
 Run the election simulation 40,000 times and collect the results of each simulation.

-Plot the outcome using a histogram.
-Calculate the mean & median of your resulting distribution.
+Plot the (binary) outcomes (e.g. "won" or "lost") for each state using a bar chart.

 ## Step 5: Conclusion

-Clearly state the predicted probability of Democrats winning the senate in the 2022 mid-term elections.
+Download [current U.S. Senate data](https://dataverse.harvard.edu/dataset.xhtml?persistentId=doi:10.7910/DVN/PEJ5QU).
+The file should be called "1976-2020-senate.csv".
+Load this file up in a Jupyter notebook as a Pandas DataFrame.
+Examine its shape and features and produce a data dictionary explaining each column and what a row of data represents.

+Using the data in this file, and the results of your Monte Carlo simulations, clearly state your predicted 2022 mid-term election outcomes.
+Will the Democrats maintain control of the U.S. Senate?
 How closely do your results match the predictions at FiveThirtyEight?
 What could explain any differences you see?
 What other assumptions did we implicitly make in our simulation?

 ## What To Turn In